eigerco/solana-spec/gossip-protocol-spec.md

 * ping
 * pong

 Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in _Cluster Replicated Data Store_ (`crds`), which is synchronized between nodes via pull requests, push messages and pull responses.
+However, the gossip protocol provides no propagation guarantees and `crds`'s across nodes will differ.

 > [!Tip]
 > **Naming conventions used in this document**
 > - _Node_ - a validator running the gossip
-> - _Peer_ - a node sending or receiving messages from the current node we're talking about
+> - _Peer_ - a node sending or receiving messages from the current node we are talking about
 > - _Entrypoint_ - the gossip address of the peer the node will initially connect to
 > - _Origin_ - node, the original creator of the message
 > - _Cluster_ - a network of validators with a leader that produces blocks
 > - _Leader_ - node, the leader of the cluster in a given slot
 > - _Shred_ - is the smallest portion of block produced by a leader
 > - _Shred version_ - a cluster identification value
-> - _Fork_ - a fork occures when two different blocks got chained to the same parent block (e.g. next block is created before the previous one was completed)
+> - _Fork_ - a fork occurs when two different blocks got chained to the same parent block (e.g. next block is created before the previous one was completed)
-> - _Epoch_ - it is a length of certain amount of blocks (_slots_) in which the validator schedule is defined
+> - _Epoch_ - a specific number of blocks (_slots_) in which the validator schedule is defined
 > - _Slot_ - the period of time for which each leader ingests transactions and produces a block
+> - _Message_ - the protocol message a node sends to its peers, can be push message, pull request, prune message, etc.

 ## Message format